 Principles of forest, wildlife, water, soil, air, mineral, wilderness, and urban management to ensure a quality environment for man.
-A two-day field trip into the Rocky Mountan National Park area will be required.
+A two-day field trip into the Rocky Mountain National Park area will be required.
 Offered summers.
 Credit not allowed if the student has taken BIO 401.

 BIO 506.
 RADIATION BIOLOGY.
-Five hours credit.
-(Three hours lecture, four hours laboratory.)
+Four hours credit.
+(Three hours lecture, three hours laboratory.)

-Prerequisite, BIO 101, 102, 103, CHEM 130 or 332, recommended CHEM 281, PHYS 150 or 262.
+Prerequisites, BIO 103, CHEM 281, PHYS 150 or consent of instructor.
 A course dealing with the use of radiation-measuring devices, radioisotope-handling techniques, and the physiological effects of beta, gamma, and neutron irradiation on plants and animals.